espm-288/module-1-madi_savanna/README.md

 This module explores high-performance workflows for tabular data analysis.
 We use `duckdbfs` to work with datasets larger than available RAM by leveraging DuckDB's streaming and remote file access capabilities.

-## Case Study: Global Supply Chains
+## Case Study: Global Supply Chains the

 We analyze [EXIOBASE 3.8.1](https://source.coop/youssef-harby/exiobase-3), a global Multi-Regional Input-Output (MRIO) database that tracks economic transactions between sectors and regions, along with their environmental impacts.